burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 2. Return Type Deduction

-For functions, it is now possible to deduce the return type from its return statements.
+For usual functions, it is now possible to deduce the return type from its return statements.

 ```cpp
 auto f() {